 - You are after a relaxing beach vacation

-- You want to be only a short distance from a great range of historic attractions
+- You want to be within walking distance from a great range of historic attractions

 - You are a fan of lighthouses